 The Company entered into a Manufacturing Services Agreement (the "MSA") and Quality Assurance Agreement (the "QAA"), each with an effective date of August 12, 2016, with Amatsigroup NV ("Amatsigroup"), formerly known as Q-Biologicals, NV, a contract manufacturing organization located in Belgium.
-Pursuant to the MSA, Amatsigroup will produce certain drug substances and product containing certain enzymes at its facility in Belgium.
-The Company will use these substances and products for development purposes, including but not limited to clinical trials.
+Pursuant to the MSA, Amatsigroup produces certain drug substances and products containing certain enzymes for the Company at its facility in Belgium.
+The Company uses these substances and products for development purposes, including but not limited to future clinical trials.
 The MSA contemplates payment to Amatsigroup pursuant to a pre-determined fee schedule based on the completion of certain milestones that depend on our manufacturing requirements and final batch yield.
-We anticipate that our payments to Amatsigroup under the MSA will range between \$2.5 million and \$5.0 million over five years, with the majority of the expenditures occurring during the first two years of the MSA when the finished drug product is manufactured and released for clinical trials.
-The Company has incurred \$701,973 of costs to date under the contract.
-The MSA shall continue for a term of six years unless extended by mutual agreement in writing.
-We can terminate the MSA early for any reason upon the required notice period, however, in such event, the pre-payment paid upon signing the MSA is considered non-refundable.
+The Company anticipates that its payments to Amatsigroup under the MSA will range between \$2.5 million and \$5.0 million over three years, when the finished drug product is manufactured and released for clinical trials.
+In the years ended June 30, 2018 and 2017, the Company has incurred \$701,973 and \$937,219 of costs, respectively under the MSA.
+The MSA shall continue for a term of three years unless extended by mutual agreement in writing.
+The Company can terminate the MSA early for any reason upon the required notice period, however, in such event, the pre-payment paid upon signing the MSA is considered non-refundable.
+Each party to the MSA shall have the right to terminate the MSA by written notice to the other party if the other party commits a material breach of the MSA (subject to a 30-day cure period).
 The QAA sets forth the parties respective obligations and responsibilities relating to the manufacturing and testing of the products under the MSA.
 The agreements with Amatsigroup contain certain customary representations, warranties and limitations of liabilities, and confidentiality and indemnity obligations.